Description of Corynebacterium nasorum sp. nov. and Corynebacterium hallucis sp. nov. isolated from human nasal passages and skin

 ## Custom Prokka Annotations

-### Prokka annotations for GET_HOMOLOGUES
+### Prokka annotations for GET_HOMOLOGUES (NEEDS UPDATE!!!)

 This step annotates all the `.fasta` files in the selected input folder (`path_i`) and places all the output annotated files in the output folder (`path_o`).
 Output files headers get updated with --genus 'Corynebacterium' --species 'sp' and --strain based on the file name.
 We used default parameters, including gene recognition and translation initiation site identification with Prodigal [@Hyatt2010].

-#conda activate Prokka
+conda activate Prokka

 mkdir -p "$path_o"